-Notice when others perform a kind act for you and expected nothing in turn?
-It could be as simple as keeping a door open for you while you are running to get out of the rain, or someone helping you lift a heavy load to the trunk of your car.
+Notice when others perform a kind act for you and expect nothing in return.
+It could be as simple as keeping a door open for you while you are running to get out of the rain or helping you lift a heavy load to the trunk of your car.

-As you go through your day and opportunities arise, see what simple acts you can perform to benefit someone else, often without them knowing.
+As you go through your day and opportunities arise, see what simple acts you can perform to benefit someone else, perhaps without them knowing.

 Empathic listening is vital to developing relationships.

 When successful, it forms a deeper connection with the client, friend, family member, or colleague both emotionally and intellectually.

 To listen well, you must learn to be patient and not interrupt, even if you disagree with what is being said.